Emmett Kelly: Early life

-Early Circus Career
+Early circus career

 Kelly's first professional appearance as a clown was with Howe's Great London Circus on July 14, 1921, in Mason City, Iowa.
-Although he originally performed as a white face clown, it was during that tour that he first appeared as a hobo character.
-After only a few performances as a tramp Kelly returned to more traditional makeup, but not before a photograph was made of the character which would later be identified as "Weary Willie."
-The photo appeared in the Howe's Great London Route Book of 1921 above a caption that read: "Emmett Kelly, The Novelty Clown, Cartoonist, Tramp."
+Although he originally performed as a white-face clown, it was during that tour that he first appeared as a hobo character.
+After only a few performances as a tramp, Kelly returned to more traditional makeup, but not before a photograph was made of the character which would later be identified as "Weary Willie."
+The photo appeared in the Howe's Great London Route Book of 1921 above a caption that read: "Emmett Kelly, The Novelty Clown, Cartoonist, Tramp".

-At the end of the 1921 tour the Howe's Great London Circus and Van Amburgh's Trained Wild Animal Show was acquired by the American Circus Corporation.
-In 1922 Kelly was assigned to perform his single trapeze act on the corporation's John Robinson Circus.
+At the end of the 1921 tour, the Howe's Great London Circus and Van Amburgh's Trained Wild Animal Show was acquired by the American Circus Corporation.
+In 1922 Kelly was assigned to perform his single trapeze act in the corporation's John Robinson Circus.

 Kelly returned to John Robinson in 1923 and was part of a program that included eight members of the Moore family.
 The large troupe appeared in several displays including a double trapeze act featuring sisters Mitzi and Eva.
-He married Eva in Charlottesville, Virginia July 21, 1923 and the pair began performing together on the trapeze.
+Kelly married Eva in Charlottesville, Virginia, on July 21, 1923, and the pair began performing together on the trapeze.

-The couple returned to the show in 1924, and as the season progressed Emmett and Eva learned that they were expecting a child.
-On November 24, the last day of the John Robinson season, Emmett Kelly, Jr. was born in Dyersburg, Tennessee.
+The couple returned to the show in 1924, and as the season progressed, Emmett and Eva learned that they were expecting a child.
+On November 24, the last day of the John Robinson season, Emmett Kelly Jr. was born in Dyersburg, Tennessee.

 On September 12, 1929, John Ringling purchased the American Circus Corporation.
 Included in the deal was the John Robinson show, along with the Al G. Barnes, Sparks, Sells-Floto and Hagenbeck-Wallace circuses.

 As the economy suffered in 1930, disposable income dried up, and for many, circus tickets became a luxury.
 The John Robinson Circus, the oldest in the United States, was among the first to close, giving its final performance on September 5 at the Nebraska State Fair in Lincoln.